wolfgitpr/IkG2p/README.md

 IkG2p is a lightweight Chinese/Cantonese to Pinyin library.

+Chinese dialects can be used to create their own dictionaries using makedict.

 ## Feature

 + Only Unicode within the range of  [ 0x4E00 - 0x9FFF ]  is supported.